 What Is a Purchase Order?

-A purchase order (PO) is a formal document sent by a buyer to a supplier requesting goods or services at an agreed price and delivery schedule.
-It acts as a contract and clearly outlines what’s being ordered, in what quantity, at what cost, and under which terms.
+A purchase order (PO) is a formal document sent by a buyer to a supplier requesting goods or services at a specified price and delivery schedule.
+It acts as a contract and outlines the items ordered, their quantity, cost, and terms.

-Purchase orders are a critical part of the procurement process, providing transparency, spend control, and a paper trail that protects both buyers and suppliers.
+These documents are essential in the procurement process, offering transparency, spend control, and a paper trail that protects both buyers and vendors.

-2. A purchase requisition is created and internally approved.
+• A purchase requisition is created and approved internally.

-3. A formal purchase order is issued to the supplier.
+• A formal purchase order is issued to the vendor.

-4. The supplier accepts or declines the PO.
+• The vendor accepts or rejects the request.

-6. An invoice is raised referencing the PO.
+• An invoice is raised, referencing the PO.

-7. The buyer matches the invoice with the PO and approves it for payment.
+• The invoice is matched with the PO and approved for payment.

 Use purchase orders when:

-• You need to control spending before a transaction happens
+• You want to control expenditure before purchases happen

-• Suppliers require formal documentation before fulfilling an order
+• Suppliers need formal documentation to fulfil an order

-• You want clear internal visibility of committed spend
+• Internal visibility of committed spend is important

 For Buyers: